kubevirt/user-guide/docs/operations/node_overcommit.md

 > Note: In Kubernetes, one full core is 1000 of CPU time
 > [More Information](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/)

-Administrators can change this ratio by updaing the KubeVirt CR
+Administrators can change this ratio by updating the KubeVirt CR

 ```
 ...